Updated:

 added to the excess of emissions, in particular because of a large

-influx on Chinese CDM quotas that are results on questionable
+influx on Chinese CDM quotas that result from questionable

-types of CDM projects that can be used for EU-EST allowances were
+types of CDM projects that can be used for EU-ETS allowances were

 reduced